Focuscode77/Focuscode77/README.md

 **` QA Engineer (Developer/Educator/Creator)`**

 Quality Web Engineer, looking to improve the web by making an easy and responsive experience for all.
 Through many different testing strategies we look to reduce company cost, find errors and ensure the best product to customers.
 Learning quickly and efficiently is one of my greatest skill sets always looking for new ways to add value.
-Flexible in team environment and always looking to connect with other professionals.
+Flexible in team environment and always looking to connect with other professionals.Experience in both hardware and software testing stratiges using many different frame works.

 ---